-In June 2021, the Company entered into an at-the-market sales agreement (the "2021 Sales Agreement") with Cowen and Company, LLC ("Cowen"), pursuant to which the Company could, from time to time, issue and sell shares of its common stock.
-The 2021 Sales Agreement authorized an aggregate offering of up to \$200 million in shares of our common stock, at the Company's option, through Cowen as its sales agent.
+In June 2021, the Company entered into an at-the-market sales agreement (the "Original 2021 Sales Agreement") with Cowen and Company, LLC ("Cowen"), pursuant to which the Company could, from time to time, issue and sell shares of its common stock.
+The Original 2021 Sales Agreement authorized an aggregate offering of up to \$200.0 million in shares of our common stock, at the Company's option, through Cowen as its sales agent.
 Sales of common stock through Cowen could be made by any method that is deemed an "at-the-market" offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, including by means of ordinary brokers' transactions at market prices, in block transactions or as otherwise agreed by the Company and Cowen.
-Subject to the terms and conditions of the 2021 Sales Agreement, Cowen would use commercially reasonable efforts consistent with its normal trading and sales practices to sell the common stock based upon the Company's instructions (including any price, time or size limits or other customary parameters or conditions the Company imposed).
-The 2021 Sales Agreement replaced the 2020 Sales Agreement.
+Subject to the terms and conditions of the Original 2021 Sales Agreement, Cowen would use commercially reasonable efforts consistent with its normal trading and sales practices to sell the common stock based upon the Company's instructions (including any price, time or size limits or other customary parameters or conditions the Company imposed).

-In December 2022, the Company sold 738,900 shares under the 2021 Sales Agreement for an aggregate of \$159.1 million in gross proceeds, with net proceeds to the Company of \$155.9 million after deducting commissions and other transaction costs.
+In December 2022, the Company sold 738,900 shares under the Original 2021 Sales Agreement for an aggregate of \$159.1 million in gross proceeds, with net proceeds to the Company of \$155.9 million after deducting commissions and other transaction costs.
+In total, under the Original 2021 Sales Agreement the Company sold 1,235,943 shares for an aggregate of \$199.9 million in gross proceeds, with net proceeds to the Company of approximately \$195.8 million after deducting commissions and other transaction costs.
+Of those shares sold, 738,900 were sold in 2022, and 497,043 were sold in 2021.
+All shares were sold pursuant to the Company's effective shelf registration statement on Form S-3 (the